open-policy-agent/gatekeeper-library/website/docs/forbidden-sysctls.md

   name: k8spspforbiddensysctls
   annotations:
     metadata.gatekeeper.sh/title: "Forbidden Sysctls"
-    metadata.gatekeeper.sh/version: 1.0.0
+    metadata.gatekeeper.sh/version: 1.1.0
     description: >-
       Controls the `sysctl` profile used by containers.
 Corresponds to the `allowedUnsafeSysctls` and `forbiddenSysctls` fields in a PodSecurityPolicy.
-      Any sysctl not in the `allowedSysctls` parameter is considered to be forbidden.
+      When specified, any sysctl not in the `allowedSysctls` parameter is considered to be forbidden.
       The `forbiddenSysctls` parameter takes precedence over the `allowedSysctls` parameter.
       For more information, see https://kubernetes.io/docs/tasks/administer-cluster/sysctl-cluster/
 spec: